Smithsonite/SmitKub/README.md

 kubectl apply -f kube-flannel.yml
 ```

-Going to look into a kubernetes class on puralsight now.
+Going to look into a kubernetes class on Puralsight now.